Chandangowda99/Chandangowda99/README.md

 - 👋 Hi, I’m @Chandangowda99
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Web Development, Programming
-- 🌱 I’m currently learning B Tech
+- 🌱 I’m currently learning B Tech in Computer Science
 - 💞️ I’m looking to collaborate on any problem during coding
 - 📫 How to reach me - chandangowda2442@gmail.com